-Being rooted in the Gospel - Articulates the Gospel in a way that is heard as Gospel.
+1. Practice of Being Rooted in the Gospel: Articulates the Gospel in a way that is heard as Gospel.
 Is publicly Lutheran and Gospel-centered.

-Sensitivity to Cross-Cultural and Global Dimensions - Is sensitive to multicultural issues and religiouspluralism in the context of globalization.
+12. Practice of Engagement with Cross-Cultural and Global Dimensions: Engages multicultural issues and religious pluralism in the context of globalization.
 Understands the inclusive character of the Christian Gospel.

 [Last revised October 2014]